eclipse-iofog/HardwareAbstraction/README.md

 ##### Signals from Client to HAL

 <pre>
-    - op code 3: signals HAL to open connection to device with specified configuration in passed data (op code single byte followed by 4 bytes indicating the length of data and followed by bytes of json configuration to open connection to device ); in case with USB-to-Serial: PORT proprty is required.
+    - op code 3: signals HAL to open connection to device with specified configuration in passed data (op code single byte followed by bytes of json configuration to open connection to device ); in case with USB-to-Serial: PORT property is required.
-    - op code 5: this signals HAL to send recived data to connected device (op code single byte followed 4 bytes indicating the length of the data to send and followed by pure bytes of data to send to device) code signal send with configuration for opening connection top physical device)
+    - op code 5: signals HAL to send recieved data to connected device (op code single byte followed by pure bytes of data to send to device)
-    - standart close frame: means that client wants to close current connection.
+    - standart close frame: indicates that client wants to close current connection.
         > status code 1000 with close frame : means that device normally closed connection
     	> status code 4000 with close frame : there was an exception, error will be passed in reason.
 </pre>

 ###### JSON Configuration for USB-to-Serial device
 All available configuration properties:
-- 'port' (required to open connection)
+- 'port'(required to open connection)
 - 'baudrate'
 - 'bytesize'
 - 'parity'